theo-armour/theo-armour.github.io/pages/paris/paris.md

 ## Sunday

 Everything closes on Sunday.
-Except in the 4th arrondissement.
-Where everything closes on Saturday and opens on Sunday.
+Except in the 4th arrondissement, where everything closes on Saturday and opens on Sunday.

 On Sunday, somewhere in your arrondissement, there is a pharmacy and a boulanger that opens at least briefly.